hamlet-io/engine/automationServerSetup.md

 1) **Run up ALM server, and create DNS entry for it - `automation.{domain}`**

-If Sentry will be installed, do not forget about `sentry.{domain}` A-record.
+If Sentry to be installed, do not forget about `sentry.{domain}` A-record.

 2) **Install the required packages**
 ```